Practical tips for caring for someone with cancer

 It can be difficult if the person you are caring for has problems with leaking from the bowel or bladder (incontinence).

-- Make sure there is good light inside the house, especially on stairs.
+- Make sure there is good lighting inside the house, especially on stairs.

-- Make sure there is nothing in the floor that they can trip on, such as any wires or clutter.
+- Make sure there is nothing on the floor that the person you care for can trip on, such as cables or clutter.